vanRooijen/dot_files/README.md

 /home/raymond/.local/share/themes/Gruvbox-Material-Dark/gnome-shell/gnome-shell.css with the one in this repository

-To complete this setup get the gnome extensions:
+#### To complete this setup get the gnome extensions:
-Crucial:
+###### Crucial:
 "User Themes"
-"Dash to Dock" (In the settings of this extensions change the following:
+"Dash to Dock" == In the settings of this extensions change the following:
-			  -set Icon size limit 32
+			  - Set Icon size limit 32
-			  -Go to the appearance tab
+			  - Go to the appearance tab
-			  -Enable shrink the dash
+			  - Enable shrink the dash
-			  -Disable Use built-in theme
+			  - Disable Use built-in theme
-			  -Set the opacity to fixed option
+			  - Set the opacity to fixed option
-			  -Set the fixed opacity to 0%)
+			  - Set the fixed opacity to 0%
 "Rounded Window Corners" (In the settings set the color of the window borders to: #786c58)

-Random other extensions to spice things up:
+###### Random other extensions to spice things up:
 --"Dash to Dock Animator"-- (one of my favourites) Caffeine
 Vitals